zeroknowledgediscovery/zedwiki/methods/Working with Global Forecast System (GFS).md

 [[/uploads/GFS_download_page.png|height=300px,alt=GFS download page]]

-Download one `tar` file, for example `gfs_3_2019010100.g2.tar`, and save it to a directory and in the directory run
+Now we can download one `tar` file, for example `gfs_3_2019010100.g2.tar`, and save it to a directory.
+To extract the tar file, in the directory, run
 ```
 $ tar -xf gfs_3_2019010100.g2.tar
 ```
 Each tar file contains many files, one for each horizon.

 For day 0 to day 9, GFS forecasts for every 3 hours, and for day 9 to day 15, every 12 hours.
 The file names last field is the prediction horizon in hours.

 In the example below, we will use the file `gfs_3_20190101_0000_384.grb2`, so download [here](/uploads/gfs_3_20190101_0000_384.grb2) if you want to try out the code.